api-platform/docs/core/operations.md

 The `__invoke` method of the action is called automatically when the matching route is hit.
 It can return either an instance of `Symfony\Component\HttpFoundation\Response` (that will be displayed to the client immediately by the Symfony kernel) or, like in this example, an instance of an entity mapped as a resource (or a collection of instances for collection operations).
-In this case, the entity will pass through [all builtin event listeners](the-event-system.md) of API Platform and will be automatically serialized in JSON-LD then sent to the client.
+In this case, the entity will pass through [all built-in event listeners](the-event-system.md) of API Platform and will be automatically serialized in JSON-LD then sent to the client.

 Alternatively, you can also use standard Symfony controller and YAML or XML route declarations.
 The following example do